SharpMindsUA/CompetencyMatrix/README.md

 Also this matrix should help when trying to understand current skillset of the developer.
 Important to note, that it's not some strict list of items, but rather a set of areas, where we would expect a developer to show some particular level of knowledge.

+The matrix is also considered as a guidance for preparing and performing Knowledge evaluations.
+Since different questions have different level of importance, there are (*) marks next to some of them, showing priority over others.

 Currently those profiles are available:
 * PHP: